ThibautDeMaerteleire/ThibautDeMaerteleire/README.md

 ## ✋ Some info

-- 🔭 I’m currently working on a 3D project with react-three-fiber
+- 🔭 I’m currently working on an Expo React-native application
-- 🌱 I’m currently learning react-three-fiber
+- 🌱 I’m currently learning Angular
-- 👯 I’m looking to collaborate on a project where I want to make full-stack mobile applications
-- 🤔 I’m looking for help with the same as above
+- 👯 I’m open for collaborations
 - 💬 Ask me about anything you want.
 - 📫 How to reach me: [thibautdemaerteleire.be](https://www.thibautdemaerteleire.be)
 - 😄 Nicknames: Thibaut, Thibalt, Thibaubo